plotdb/focalbox/README.md

 ## API

  - focus(enable): set enable to true if to enter focus mode.
+ - isFocused(): return true if focalbox is in focus mode
- - add-host(hosts): add elements ( Element or Array of Element ) as focalbox hosts.
+ - addHost(hosts): add elements ( Element or Array of Element ) as focalbox hosts.
- - remove-host(host): remove elements ( Element or Array of Element ) from focalbox hosts.
+ - removeHost(host): remove elements ( Element or Array of Element ) from focalbox hosts.
- - set-target(node): target `node` with focalbox
+ - setTarget(node): target `node` with focalbox
  - render: update focalbox